 If you’ve ever lost a civil lawsuit that resulted in you owing debt to the plaintiff, then you probably have a civil judgment on your credit report.

-It stays on your credit report for seven years, unless you never pay the owed debt.
+Judgments stay on your credit report for seven years, unless you never pay the owed debt.
 In that case, it could be renewed for another seven years.
 In some states, it could continue being renewed indefinitely.

 Ready to Get Negative Items Removed from Your Credit Report?